briancavalier/avow/README.md

 Avow is a very tiny, very fast, fully asynchronous [Promises/A+](https://github.com/promises-aplus/promises-spec) implementation, and passes the [Promises/A+ Test Suite](https://github.com/promises-aplus/promises-tests).
 It tracks Promises/A+ and is currently *forward compatible* to the upcoming revision Promises/A+ (likely to be versioned 1.1.0).

-It is around 150 lines of code (sans comments and UMD boilerplate), less than 600 *bytes* when closured+gzipped, and in *very limited testing* appears to be as fast as or faster than most other synchronous implementations in environments where a fast `nextTick` is available.
+It is around 150 lines of code (sans comments and UMD boilerplate), around than 600 *bytes* when closured+gzipped, supports unhandled rejection hooks for debugging, and is very fast in environments where a fast `nextTick` is available.
 It uses `process.nextTick` or `setImmediate` if available (you can use [NobleJS's setImmediate polyfill](https://github.com/NobleJS/setImmediate)), and will fall back to `setTimeout` (srsly, use the polyfill) otherwise.

 ## Why?